-Content of Standard 2004 Standards 2014 Standards New Focus Areas in Updated Standards Deep content knowledge of discipline(s) Standard 1: Subject Matter Knowledge Standard 4: Content Knowledge Creating learning experiences to make content accessible and meaningful for students Understanding how children/adolescents develop and learn Standard 2: Human Growth & Development Standard 1: Learner Development Recognizing how patterns of learning and development vary individually; designing and implementing appropriate learning experiences Understanding practice of culturally responsive teaching Standard 3: Diverse Learners Standard 2: Learning Differences Providing inclusive learning environments that enable each learner to meet high standards Ability to do instructional planning and design and employ a variety of learning strategies to meet student needs Standard 4: Instructional Planning and Strategies Standard 7: Planning for Instruction Standard 8: Instructional Planning in use of assessment data and students' prior knowledge and interest Collaborative planning among teachers and with learners to support design of relevant learning experiences Strategies
+Content of Standard 2004 Standards 2014 Standards New Focus Areas in Updated Standards Deep content knowledge of discipline(s) Standard 1: Subject Matter Knowledge Standard 4: Content Knowledge Creating learning experiences to make content accessible and meaningful for students Understanding how children/adolescents develop and learn Standard 2: Human Growth & Development Standard 1: Learner Development Recognizing how patterns of learning and development vary individually; designing and implementing appropriate learning experiences Understanding practice of culturally responsive teaching Standard 3: Diverse Learners Standard 2: Learning Differences Providing inclusive learning environments that enable each learner to meet high standards Ability to do instructional planning and design and employ a variety of learning strategies to meet student needs Standard 4: Instructional Planning and Strategies Standard 7: Planning for Instruction Standard 8: Instructional Strategies Planning in use of assessment data and students' prior knowledge and interest Collaborative planning among teachers and with learners to support design of relevant learning experiences

-Content of Standard 2004 Standards 2014 Standards New Focus Areas in Updated Standards Use of multiple assessment strategies to evaluate student learning and modify instruction for continuous development of students Standard 5: Assessment Standard 6: Assessment Use of assessment data to engage learners in examining growth and to guide teacher and learner decision-making about learning needs Need for teachers to prepare learners for demands of various assessment formats and make appropriate accommodations in assessment conditions, especially for learners with disabilities and language learning needs Creation of a supportive, safe, and respectful learning environment Standard 6: Learning Environment Standard 3: Learning Environments Collaboration with learners, families, and colleagues Need to adapt instruction to accommodate special learning needs Standard 7: Special Needs Standard 2: Learning Differences Understanding individual differences in a broader context, including attention to a learner's personal, family, and community experiences and cultural norms Use of effective verbal, nonverbal, and written communication techniques and information literacy tools to foster inquiry, collaboration, and supportive interactions Standard Eight: Communication Standard Three: Leaning Environments and Standard Ten: Leadership and Collaboration Demonstrating respect for cultural backgrounds and differing perspectives that learners bring to the learning environment Use of various communication strategies and technological tools to build local and global learning communities that engage learners, families and colleagues.
+Content of Standard 2004 Standards 2014 Standards New Focus Areas in Updated Standards Use of multiple assessment strategies to evaluate student learning and modify instruction for continuous development of students Standard 5: Assessment Standard 6: Assessment Use of assessment data to engage learners in examining growth and to guide teacher and learner decision-making about learning needs Need for teachers to prepare learners for demands of various assessment formats and make appropriate accommodations in assessment conditions, especially for learners with disabilities and language learning needs Creation of a supportive, safe, and respectful learning environment Standard 6: Learning Environment Standard 3: Learning Environments Collaboration with learners, families, and colleagues Need to adapt instruction to accommodate special learning needs Standard 7: Special Needs Standard 2: Learning Differences Understanding individual differences in a broader context, including attention to a learner's personal, family, and community experiences and cultural norms pg.
+43

+· · Standard Eight: Communication Leaning Environments and Standard Ten: Leadership and Collaboration Demonstrating respect for cultural backgrounds and differing perspectives that learners bring to the learning environment Use of various communication strategies and technological tools to build local and global learning communities that engage learners, families and colleagues. ----- --- --

-Content of Standard 2004 Standards 2014 Standards New Focus Areas in Updated Standards Need for teachers to build relationships with parents, guardian, families and agencies to support students' learning and well-being.
-Standard Nine: Collaboration and Partner- ships Standard Ten: Leadership and Collaboration Collaboration with other school professionals to plan and facilitate learning Development of skills in collaborative interaction appropriate for both face-to- face and virtual contexts.
+Content of Standard 2004 2014 New Focus Areas in Standards Standards Updated Standards Need for teachers to build relationships with parents, guardian, families and agencies to support students' learning and wellbeing.
+Standard Nine: Collaboration and Partner- ships Standard Ten: Leadership and Collaboration Collaboration with other school professionals to plan and facilitate learning Development of skills in collaborative interaction appropriate for both facetoface and virtual contexts.

 Need for teachers to participate as active members of a professional learning community engaging a variety of learning opportunities Standard Ten: Professional Development Standard Nine: Professional Learning Professional learning aligned with a teacher's needs as a growing professional, using feedback from evaluations, data on learner performance, and school-wide and district-wide priorities Role of teacher as a learner continuously seeking opportunities to improve practice, drawing upon current education policy and research as sources of reflection Compliance with legal and ethical responsibilities and use of integrity and fairness to promote student success Standard Eleven: Professional Responsibility Standard Eleven: Ethical Practice Fostering a school environment that protects students from sexually, physically, verbally, or emotionally harassing behavior Collaboration with colleagues and parents to provide a safe and emotionally protective learning environment